Senior Lecturer , Journalism

 Pamela Monk joined the faculty at Penn State in the fall of 1999 after 25 years in public education teaching writing and general science.
 In 1983, she began her continuing career as a freelance writer and playwright.

-At Penn State, she teaches courses in both the journalism and English departments, covering creative writing (both fiction and non fiction) and magazine writing.
+At Penn State, she teaches courses in both the journalism departments.
 Her work has appeared in The New York Times, Newsday and The Philadelphia Inquirer, as well as in local publications in State College and in Ithaca, N.Y., where she lived before moving to State College.

 She serves as faculty adviser to Phroth, the Penn State humor magazine, Valley Magazine and PSNtv, the student television network.
 In addition, Monk is a juried artist for the Pennsylvania Council on the Arts.
 In this capacity she has conducted playwriting residencies and freelance writing workshops in a variety of Pennsylvania public schools.